ishanpuranik14/mex/README.md

 A conversation can be modeled as a directed graph (FSA) that contains stages as nodes and allows for complex conditional pathways between such nodes.
 Additional capabilities allow orphan nodes to be accessed from any part of the conversation graph at any point in time.

 Mex is context-aware.
 It allows information to be generated and stored for a user throughout the progression of a conversation.
-Responses can be rendered in a variety of ways and an extensive suite of "actions" allows easy use of common and custom functions written in Python.
+Responses can be rendered in a variety of ways and an extensive suite of "actions" allows easy use of common and custom functions written in Python. (text extraction, Fuzzy matching, Boolean operations, etc)

 Additionally, Mex supports free text queries on corpora and allows for a chat based information-retrieval.
 It uses the postings-powered tf-idf model and leverages cosine similarity to fetch superior results.
 Users need to only specify the corpus in a structured format and Mex swiftly allows users to discover content using a chat interface.

 Mex can interact with any UI through the RabbitMQ message broker.
 It uses Redis cache and Mongo DB as the cache and database, respectively.
 The decoupling allows for separate development cycles for each concern.
-The architecture of the platform allows easy horizontal and vertical scaling without the need to modify any code.
+The architecture of the platform allows easy horizontal and vertical scaling without the need to modify any code. (courtesy: Celery)

 Eg.